PasseiDireto/deregister-aws-amis-action/README.md

 ## Contributing

 PRs welcome!
 This action is a Docker container, so it is very easy run it locally.
 Be sure you have all the required inputs represented as envrionment variables.
 For instance you will need a `INPUT_NAME_FILTER` to represent the input `name_filter` the action will actually pass.
-Note the `INPUT_` preffix and the camel case representation.
+Note the `INPUT_` preffix and the upper case representation.

 ### Development guide
 Be sure you have Python 3.9, otherwise Make won't run as it should.
 An easy solution is to run `make` commands inside a Docker container.